Custom variable, created variable, UCA, User created axis

 The expression editor is the interface by which the new item definition is entered.
 The expression editor supports typing and drag and drop to build the definitions.

 Follow these steps to open the expression editor:

 - Select a position in the project tree where the new item is required.
 Remember that, if needed, the new item can be moved after creating it.

-- After pressing Enter a new, unlabeled element appears.
+- After pressing Enter, a new unlabeled element appears.
 Type the new element label and press Enter.
-Note that it is important that you do not click anywhere prior to entering the element label or the new axis will be removed.
+Note that it is important that you do not click anywhere before entering the element label, or the new axis will be removed.

 After you begin typing in the expression editor text box, a drop-down list displays the available matching axes within your project tree.

 The possible matches are displayed when they are similar.